(updated 8 May 2020)

-The life of a Crown-Of-Thorns Starfish Acanthaster planci (COTS) progresses through five main stages:
+The life of a Crown of-Thorns Starfish Acanthaster cf. solaris (CoTS) progresses through five main stages:

 1. Egg > blastula > gastrula

-A single large female COTS can produce 60 million eggs over a spawning season.
+A single large female CoTS can produce 100 million eggs over a spawning season.
 This occurs during the warmer months of October to February in Australian waters.
 The eggs are released into the water, where they are fertilised by sperm released simultaneously by nearby males.

 The eggs begin dividing after fertilisation, reaching the 8-cell stage within hours.